-- earn a salary; apprentices in York earn on average between £105 and £350 per week (depending on the hours worked and level of apprenticeship)
+- earn a salary; apprentices in York earn between £125 and £350 per week (depending on the hours worked and level of apprenticeship)

 - get a minimum of 12 months' paid employment and holiday pay

-Sign up to the weekly York apprenticeship vacancy and events bulletin email, highlighting vacancies and events across the city.
+Sign up to receive the weekly York apprenticeships email, which gives information about vacancies and events across the city.

 If you're already in employment

-If you're already in employment, you can also do apprenticeship training for professional development, such as working towards management training, Association of Accounting Technicians (AAT) or higher and degree level qualifications.
+If you're already in employment, you could do an apprenticeship as part of your professional development, such as working towards:

-Speak to your employer or contact the Apprenticeship Hub for more information.
+Speak to your employer or contact our Apprenticeship Hub for more information.

 Search for apprenticeship vacancies

-For more information about careers and apprenticeships, contact:
+For more information about apprenticeships and careers, contact: